rysdev/shuffleFit/README.md

 either lower body, upper body or core exercise to the database.
 All fields are required for posting a upper or lower body routine.
-All fields but the last are required for posting a core routine
+All fields but the last are required for posting a core routine.

 Application in prototyping phase with minimal styling.